Indianapolis, Indiana Child Support Attorneys

 How Much Indiana Child Support Do I Have to Pay?

 The amount that a parent will need to pay for child support varies for each individual.
-Indiana child support guidelines take into consideration assets, income, child care expense, health care costs, education costs, and many other factors.
+Indiana child support guidelines take into consideration assets, income, childcare expenses, health care costs, education costs, and many other factors.
 If you are concerned about child support payment issues, you should speak to an experienced family law attorney to obtain legal advice specific to your situation.

 How Often Will I Receive Child Support Payments?